Healthedata1/Slides/example.md

 >>>

 #### Scope:
 - FMG identified gap in Observation use cases for Patient generated and reported data.
-Held a connectathon to invite use cases. participation was light and no actual use cases tested out but OMHealth present and shared some of their schema and value sets proposed to add new category value(s) to `.category` valuesset and to datatype `timing` code values.
+Held a connectathon to invite use cases. participation was light and no actual use cases tested out but OMHealth present and shared some of their schema and value sets proposed to add new category value(s) to `.category` valueset and to datatype `timing` code values.

 >>>